 REST and OSLC APIs

 RTC provides some REST API’s that can be used to access and manipulate data.
 It also provides OSLC based APIs to access some of its data.
-See Using Perl to access the JAZZ REST API as an entry point.
-This blog post provides you with a different browser extension to use for creating REST and OSLC URL’s
+See Consuming Rational Team Concert’s OSLC Change Management V2 Services to get started.
+See the Open Services for Lifecycle Collaboration Workshop and Using Perl to access the JAZZ REST API as an entry point.
+See Lyo OSLC 4J as a potential framework to access OSLC and REST APIs.
+This blog post provides you with a different browser extension to use for creating REST and OSLC URL’s.

 Available Java APIs